candlefinance/app-icon/README.md

 ## Features

-- ✅ Supports the new React Native architecture
+- Supports the new React Native architecture
-- ✅ Simple async API
+- Simple async API
-- ✅ TypeScript support
+- TypeScript support
+- Mostly written in Swift

-## Pre-requisites
+## Prerequisites

-To add icons to your iOS app you need to:
+To add alternative icons to your iOS app you need to:

 1. Add the icons to your Xcode project, simply create a new folder and add your icons in at 2x (120 x 120) and 3x (180 x 180) sizes.
 See the [example app](./example/ios/AppIcons) for reference.

 2. Update your `Info.plist` to include the names of your icons.
-See the [example](./example/ios/AppIconExample/Info.plist) for reference or add the following to your `Info.plist`:
+See the [example app](./example/ios/AppIconExample/Info.plist) for reference or add the following to your `Info.plist`:

 ```xml
 <key>CFBundleIcons</key>